Ophthalmology Billing Services in Oregon

 Every OR payer has specific rules for ophthalmology claims.
 Here's how we navigate them.

-Regence BlueCross BlueShield Ophthalmology Claims
+Regence BlueCross BlueShield of Oregon Ophthalmology Claims

-Regence BlueCross BlueShield processes the largest share of Oregon commercial ophthalmology claims.
+Regence BlueCross BlueShield of Oregon processes the largest share of Oregon commercial ophthalmology claims.
 We know their OR specific fee schedules, prior authorization requirements for ophthalmology procedures, and their appeal timelines when claims are denied.
 90-day global includes post-op visits.
 Complications outside the global can be billed separately.

-Oregon Health Plan Ophthalmology Billing
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) Ophthalmology Billing

-Oregon Health Plan routes ophthalmology patients through 4 managed care plans: AllCare, CareOregon, Health Share, and 1 more.
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) routes ophthalmology patients through 14 managed care plans: AllCare Health (Southern Oregon), CareOregon (multi-region), Health Share of Oregon (Portland metro), and 11 more.
 Each MCO has its own ophthalmology authorization and billing rules that we manage.

-Medicare (Noridian) Ophthalmology Coverage
+Medicare (Noridian Healthcare Solutions (Jurisdiction F)) Ophthalmology Coverage

 Denial Prevention for Oregon Ophthalmology